ericpena/pena-notes/content/complex_systems/basics/logistic_map.md

 ---
 title: "Logistic Map"
 author: "Eric Peña"
-date: 2020-04-07T11:53:49-07:00
+date: 2020-03-23T00:00:00-07:00
-description: "Explaining Logistic Map and Bifurcation Behavior"
+description: "Logistic Map"
 type: technical_note
 draft: false
 ---

 ## Logistic Map

 The famous logistic map is a recurrence relation or polynomial mapping of degree 2.
 It is a nonlinear difference equation capable of capturing complex nonlinear dynamical behavior including chaos.
 This map was popularized by the biologist Robert May in a [Nature article](https://www.researchgate.net/publication/237005499_Simple_Mathematical_Models_With_Very_Complicated_Dynamics) written in 1976.
+Sadly, Robert May has passed away recently on April 28, 2020.
 The equation is as follows:

 $$x_{n+1} = r x_n (1 - x_n)$$

 The parameter $r$ controls the behavior of the system.
 It turns out that $r=3.6$ is starting to reach the point of chaos.

-## Preparation
+## Preamble

 ```python